shiri92/LocalHost/README.md

 # Local Host

-This is our final project during the coding-bootcamp made with Vue.js & Vuex.
+This is our final project for the Coding-Academy made with Vue.js & Vuex.
-LocalHost is an app that helps you find the right place to stay on your trip around the world.
+LocalHost is an app that helps you find the right place to stay on your travels around the world.
-Really simple to use - you can be guest or host, share information about your own place and more...
+Really simple to use - you can be a guest or a host, share information about your own location and more.
-Giving you a unique opportunity to meet new people, and overall improves your travelling exprience.
+Provides you with a unique opportunity to meet new people, and overall improves your travel experience.

 App On Heroku: https://localhost-proj.herokuapp.com/#/